kjdev/hoextdown/README.md

 	`Hoedown` is a zero-dependency library composed of some `.c` files and their headers.
 No dependencies, no bullshit.
 Only standard C99 that builds everywhere.

+*	**Additional features**

+	`Hoedown` comes with a fully functional implementation of SmartyPants, a separate autolinker, escaping utilities, buffers and stacks.

 Bindings
 --------